jnsebgosselin/gwhat/docs/plotting_hydrograph.rst

 Color Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The color of several elements of the hydrograph figure can be changed from the :guilabel:`Colors Palette Setup` window that is accessible by clicking on the |icon_color_picker| icon (see :numref:`fig_plot_hydrograph_annoted`).
-The :guilabel:`Colors Palette Setup` and the elements of the hydrograph for which the color can be changed are both shown in :numref:`fig_hydroprint_color_settings`.
+The color of several components of the hydrograph can be changed from the :guilabel:`Colors Palette Setup` window that is accessible by clicking on the |icon_color_picker| icon (see :numref:`fig_plot_hydrograph_annoted`).
+The :guilabel:`Colors Palette Setup` window and the components of the hydrograph for which the color can be changed are both shown in :numref:`fig_hydroprint_color_settings`.
-A new color can be selected for a given element of the hydrograph by clicking on its corresponding colored square in the :guilabel:`Colors Palette Setup` window and by clicking on the :guilabel:`OK` or :guilabel:`Apply` button.
+A new color can be selected for a given component of the hydrograph by clicking on its corresponding colored square in the :guilabel:`Colors Palette Setup` window and by clicking on the :guilabel:`OK` or :guilabel:`Apply` button.